-For over 18 years we’ve been producing television shows – popular factual, entertainment, drama and documentary.
+For 19 years we’ve been producing television shows – popular factual, entertainment, drama and documentary.
 We’ve created characters, documented histories and captured real life stories – around 100 documentaries in total, and more than 100 series.
 We’ve won numerous awards and achieved high ratings at the same time.

 Our producers, directors, writers and production teams are creative and experienced, and work to demanding standards.
 Creativity is at the heart of everything we do.
 We develop new shows and work with the networks to deliver outstanding multiple-genre entertainment to television audiences around the world.